Marmar9/KompjuterGejm/README.md

 ## Building from source
 > [!NOTE]
 > The build was tested on
+>
 > android-ndk r27
+>
 > clang18 (when building on linux)
+>
-> sdk
+> android-platform 35

-Chose a build target, checkout [build/BUILDCONFIG.GN](buildconfig/BUILDCONFIG.GN) file.
+Chose a build target, checkout [build/BUILDCONFIG.GN](https://github.com/Marmar9/KompjuterGejm/blob/master/build/BUILDCONFIG.gn) file.
 Two variables **arch** and **target** allow configuration Currently "android" and "linux" targets are supported "x86_64" arch is supported.